Built-in Kit

 Output ports

-The output node
+The output component

-The output node does the inverse of what input does: it takes the values out of the board, back to the user (if called directly) or to another board (if invoked by that board).
+The output component does the inverse of what input does: it takes the values out of the board, back to the user (if called directly) or to another board (if invoked by that board).
 It has a variable number of input ports, and no output ports.

 Input ports